harsh-05/odin-recipes/README.md

 # odin-recipes

-This is basic static webpage and have links to another relative pages where the info about various recipes will be given accordingly.
+This is a static website contains few recipes such as Paneer tikka, Pani Puri, Misal Pav, Gajar Halwa.

-here I use only HTML to showcase the features that I learn from TOP till this date.
+In the Future I will add all the Indian recipes including their method of cooking.
+And Recipes will be find according to ingredients.